Football: Panthers’ rally comes up short against Vikings

-The Oregon football team mounted a 22-point comeback Friday night against rival Stoughton, but fell short in a 42-34 loss to its chief rival at Panther Field.
+The Oregon football team mounted a 22-point comeback Friday, Sept.
+6, against Stoughton, but fell short in a 42-34 loss to its chief rival at Panther Field.

 Oregon senior Mason Grender returned a kickoff 80 yards for a touchdown, and sophomore running back Teague Szudy rumbled into the end zone from 2 yards out to get within a score with 1:14 left in the fourth quarter.
 However, the Panthers’ ensuing onside kick was wiped out by illegal touching, and Stoughton ran the clock out.